ChetSimpson/MaxiTracker/README.md

 Other MSX sound chips, such as MSX-Audio, should be supported eventually.
 Please, PRs welcome.

+VRC7 9 channel debug test register mode and the OPLL DAC test register are not supported or implemented.
+If you wish to do so, PRs welcome.

 Nothing else is changed or removed from j0cc-FamiTracker, including instrument labels and expansion chip names. **PRs welcome.**

 # Contributing